 4. Contain(value) Method in Set Collection

-The contains() method is used to check if a set contains a specific element.
+The contains() method checks whether a set contains a specific element.
 It returns true if the element is in the set and false if it’s not.
 This method is helpful when you want to know if an item is part of a collection.

-Here, I have a set of some string values and want to check whether the Sharepoint value is present in the set collection.
-We use the contains() method and pass a value as a parameter for that.
+Here, I have a set of string values and want to check whether a SharePoint value is present in the set.
+We use the contains() method and pass a value as a parameter.
 Then, declare a boolean variable to store the result.

 Set<String> TechSet = new Set<String>{'Salesforce', 'PowerBI', 'SharePoint', 'AWS'};